fuseainl/attendee/docs/basics.md

 8. Waiting Room: Bot is in meeting's waiting room
 9. Ended: Bot has completed all tasks and recordings and transcripts are available for download
 10. Data Deleted: Bot data has been permanently deleted (recordings, transcripts, participants)
+11. Scheduled: Bot is scheduled to join at a future time (see scheduled bots documentation)
+12. Staged: Bot resources are allocated and ready to join at scheduled time
+13. Joined - Recording Paused: Bot has joined and recording is temporarily paused
+14. Joining Breakout Room: Bot is moving to a breakout room
+15. Leaving Breakout Room: Bot is leaving a breakout room
+16. Joined - Recording Permission Denied: Bot has joined but doesn't have permission to record

 ## Transcription Features